datainvestor/Optimization-Algorithms/README.md

 # Optimization Algorithms

-This small project focused on translating algorithms written in R to Python.
-The algos are then compared in terms of accuracy and speed.
+This small project focused on translating algorithms orginially written in R to Python language.

+# View project
+The project can be viewed under this link: